Welcome to Dorsoduro, Venice’s authentic, culture-packed district loved by locals

 Ride the canals

-Can’t stomach €80 for a half hour gondola tour?
-Instead, try Dorsoduro’s ‘traghetto’ gondola ferry services to St Mark’s Square.
+Can’t stomach €80 (£70) for a half-hour gondola tour?
+Instead, try Dorsoduro’s “traghetto” gondola ferry services to St Mark’s Square.
 The journey takes less than five minutes and you may have to share, but it costs just €2 and the views are dreamy.

 Eat